benshimonz/V1/README.md

 ## No-existence and No-connection

-Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Brandon, and doesn't own a white horse_).
+Sometimes we need to express a pattern using negative terms.
+For example: _any person whose first name is Brandon, and **doesn't** own a white horse_.
 Such patterns are composed of:

-* A left component that ends with an entity (_any person whose first name is Brandon_)
+* The left 'positive' component - ends with an entity (_any person whose first name is Brandon_)
-* A No-existence / a no-connection language element (_"doesn't"_)
+* A no-existence / a no-connection language element (_"doesn't"_)
-* A relationship / path (_own)
-* A right component that starts with an entiy (_a white horse_)
+* The right 'negative' component - starts with a relationship/path (_own a white horse_)

-An assignment is a multi-set of concrete elements only to the left component.

 The example above covers two cases: (i) there may be no white horses at all, or (ii) there may be white horses, but none of them is owned by a person whose first name is Brandon.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)

-Usually it doesn't matter which is the case, since _any person whose name is Brandon and doesn't own a white horse_ is a valid assignment to the pattern.
-This is where the **no-existence language element (depicted with a pink 'X' box)** can be used.
+When it doesn't matter which is the case - _any person whose name is Brandon and doesn't own a white horse_ is a valid assignment to the pattern - the **no-existence language element (depicted with a pink 'X' box)** can be used.

 An assignment matches the pattern only if:

-* It matches a pattern composed only of the left component (there is _a person whose first name is Brandon_)
+* It matches a pattern composed only of the left component (there is an assignment to _a person whose first name is Brandon_)
-* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Brandon and own's a white horse)_
+* It has no superset that matches a pattern composed of the left component chained to the right component (There is no assignment to _a person whose first name is Brandon and own's a white horse)_

-An 'X' may not be used directly before a relationship or a path with an aggregation.
+An 'X' may not be used directly before a relationship or a path with an aggregation (aggregations are explained later on)

-In certain situations, however, we need an assignment to match the pattern only if:
+In certain cases, we need an assignment to match the pattern only if:

-* It matches a pattern composed only of the left component (there is _a person whose first name is Brandon_)
+* It matches a pattern composed only of the left component (there is an assignment to _a person whose first name is Brandon_)
-* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Brandon and own's a white horse)_
+* It has no superset that matches a pattern composed of the left component chained to the right component (There is no assignment to _a person whose first name is Brandon and own's a white horse)_
 * There is an assignment that matches a pattern composed only of the right component (there is _a whote horse_)

-This is where the **no-connection language element (depicted with a pink '↛' box)** can be used.
+In such cases, the **no-connection language element (depicted with a pink '↛' box)** can be used.

 '↛''s are usually used directly before a relationship or a path with an aggregation.